-Solx primary focus has been solar installation, which inherently involves a hybrid of various trades depending on the type of project.
-We are 1) a licensed electrical contractor, 2) a roofing company, 3) framing (and other general contracting), and 4) concrete.
+Solx's primary focus has been solar installation, which inherently involves a hybrid of various trades depending on the type of project.
+We are 1) a licensed electrical contractor, 2) a roofing company, 3) we do remodel (and other general contracting), and 4) concrete.
 Because of this, we have the skills to do projects that aren't related to solar.
 So, we do those from time to time as well.

 Solar & Electrical Contracting

 Most of the projects shown in the Gallery of photos have a solar element to them.
-We are a Licensed Electrical Contractor and have a 30 year Journeyman Electrician on staff with an Electrical Administrator's card on file.
+We are a Licensed Electrical Contractor with an Electrical Administrator and Journeyman Electrician.
 This means we can pull electrical permits for an inspection to occur usually within a couple days.
-Most of our electrical work involves wiring solar panels, inverters, combiner boxes, meters, and activity in electric service panels.
+A lot our electrical work involves wiring solar panels, inverters, combiner boxes, meters, and activity in electric service panels.
 We also add sub panels, upgrade feeder wires, wire ethernet connections and other low voltage connections, install back-up lithium ion battery systems, critical loads panels, car chargers, and generators.
-While we are at it, we have been known to wire switches, outlets, lights, chandeliers, and virtually any other type of electrically related wiring activity.
+We also wire complete custom homes, switches, outlets, lights, chandeliers, and virtually any other type of electrically related wiring activity.
 It is all within our wheelhouse.

 Framing & General Contracting

 When we do ground mount solar installations, there is often a concrete and earth-moving element involved.
 This could require excavating holes for posts and trenches for wiring.
-One of our staff has an "Operator's License," which has been helpful for use of heavier digging equipment (including "lifts" on taller buildings).
 Since we already have a relationship with a pump truck company, we found it easy pour a patio for a customer last year.
 We demolitioned the old patio, hauled it away, excavated for the new enlarged space, poured, and finished a new smooth surface.
 While we were at it, we added a "compass stamp."